AkzhanBerdi/bad_dog/content/posts/statistical-data-analysis-101.md

 ## Quantiles

 A quantile divides the dataset into equal parts.
-The median is actually a particular case of a quantile which divides the dataet into two quantiles.
+The median is actually a particular case of a quantile which divides the dataset into two quantiles.
 Let's create a couple of variables using the **'quantile()'** function.

 ```r
 # Defining median using quantiles function